A vegan style light and hearty legume Gungo peas soup is a copy cat version with yam, callaloo and sweet potatoes for nutritional density

-In the Caribbean, tubular root vegetables are known as ground provision, they usually consist of sweet potato, cassava, dasheen (taro), yam anything that’s grown from the ground (the clue is in the name) and used in soups, stews or simply eaten by themselves.
+In the Caribbean, tubular root vegetables are known as ground provisions or hard food, they usually consist of sweet potato, cassava, dasheen (taro), yam anything that's grown from the ground (the clue is in the name) and used in soups, stews or simply eaten by themselves.

 Making Jamaican gungo peas soup

 This texture of the soup is a light broth considering there's a few starchy vegetables thrown in - yam and sweet potatoes.
 You can add more if you wish, just be mindful that starch veggies are dense and this could alter the taste and texture.

 I try to keep a subtle balance because the duration of simmering is approximately an hour.
 As the soup is left to simmer it thickens on it's own, no powdered starch is required.